 Entrance Fee – INR 350 (INR 500 for Wax Museum + Sheesh Mahal)

-The newest addition to attraction of Nahargarh Fort, Jaipur Wax Museum is located inside the fort next to Sheesh Mahal.
-This wax museum is the first wax museum which is set up in any heritage site.
-The museum exhibits total 32 wax statues.
-The museum has wax exhibits of several national and international personalities such as Sachin Tendulkar, Amitabh Bachchan, freedom fighters Bhagat Singh, Subhash Chandra Bose, Messi, Albert Einstein, Michael Jackson, Kalpana Chawala, Maharani Gayatri Devi, Avengers, Rabindranath Tagore and many more.
+The newest addition to the attraction of Nahargarh Fort, Jaipur Wax Museum is located inside the fort next to Sheesh Mahal.
+This wax museum is the first wax museum that is set up in any heritage site.
+The museum exhibits a total of 32 wax statues.
+The museum has wax exhibits of several national and international personalities such as Sachin Tendulkar, Amitabh Bachchan, freedom fighters Bhagat Singh, Subhash Chandra Bose, Messi, Albert Einstein, Michael Jackson, Kalpana Chawala, Maharani Gayatri Devi, Avengers, Rabindranath Tagore, and many more.

 I walked all the way to Nahargarh Fort

-I walked all the way from the place where bus dropped me to Nahargarh Fort.
-I thought the fort must be around couple of kilometres.
+I walked all the way from the place where the bus dropped me to Nahargarh Fort.
+I thought the fort must be around a couple of kilometers.
 But when I started walking, I kept on walking and walking and walking.
 I just had one bottle of water which was not sufficient but I managed somehow.
 Walking all the way to the top, I was totally wet in sweat and kind of exhausted as the sun was over my head.
 Finally, after walking around 7 – 8 KM, I reached the fort.
-I had my GPS tracker in my phone and it kept informing me on every kilometre.
-I love solo travelling.
-I didn’t have any camera gear, just camera and I clicked all the photos using different techniques.
-I did photography with my mobile phone.
+I had my GPS tracker on my phone and it kept informing me every kilometer.
+I love solo traveling.
+I didn’t have any camera gear, just a camera and I clicked all the photos using different techniques.
+I did photography on my mobile phone.

-On the way to fort, I stopped at several places to click and shoot.
-There was a temple on the way, which had a tower like structure from where I enjoyed amazing view of the city.
+On the way to the fort, I stopped at several places to click and shoot.
+There was a temple on the way, which had a tower-like structure from where I enjoyed an amazing view of the city.
 I clicked several shots of Jal Mahal from the way.

-Nahargarh Fort is not only a famous tourist attraction but also attracts Bollywood such as the famous movie Rang De Basanti.
+Nahargarh isn’t just a famous tourist attraction but also attracts Bollywood such as the famous movie Rang De Basanti.
 Few scenes from Shuddh Desi Romance were also taken here.
 The fort has a famous restaurant Once Upon a Time.
 There is also a food court.
 I had a bad experience as the order wasn’t served in more than half an hour and had to leave.